-First, figure out search intent
+Before making a list of keywords, figure out search intent

 If you get a good handle on the intent behind the keywords used to find your site, you will get ahead of the competition.
 Why?
 Well, it’s literally what Google does as a company.
 If you help make their job easier with content that’s easily flagged as pertinent and useful, your SEO should improve.
 Ultimately though, we recommend to always keep in mind that the user comes first, not the search engine.
 Humans impact your bottom line, not search engines.
 The more useful and attractive your content is to people, the better it will perform in the long run.

 What is the difference between head terms and long tail keywords?